bcantin/linkedin/README.markdown

     sudo gem install gemcutter
     gem tumble
     sudo gem install linkedin

+Or in your Gemfile, if you use bundler

+    gem linkedin

 ## Usage

 ### Authenticate

 LinkedIn's API uses Oauth for authentication.
 Luckily, the LinkedIn gem hides most of the gory details from you.
+Test it out in IRB.

     require 'rubygems'
     require 'linkedin'